mercury-app/mercury/README.md

-# Mercuri - a workflow based application builder
+# Mercury - a workflow based application builder

 ## Setting up for development